-Climbing roses have very strong growing canes that can be trained up a trellis.
+Climbing roses have very strong growing canes that can be trained up a trellis or a pillar.
 Some varieties produce flowers only on older wood.

 The Flower Carpet roses are groundcover roses, which are disease resistant and also evergreen in the Portland area.
 They are now available in red, scarlet, white, pink, appleblossom, yellow, coral and amber.